edward-stuart-johnson/exploratory-data-analysis---customer-loans-in-finance/README.md

 Ultimately, the goal is to improve the performance and profitability of the loan portfolio.

 ## What I have learned
-Using sqlalchemy and psycopg2 to automate SQL queries.
+* Using sqlalchemy and psycopg2 to automate SQL queries.
-Using pathlab to reliably load files from the same directory irrespective of operating system.
+* Using pathlab to reliably load files from the same directory irrespective of operating system.
-Writing and reading .csv files.
+* Writing and reading .csv files.
-Creating classes loaded in Jupyter notebooks to clean data.
+* Creating classes loaded in Jupyter notebooks to clean data.
+* Using Seaborn to visualise distributions.